badzianga/Quack/README.md

         // Create another game object
         myCube = scene.createGameObject("MyCube");

+        // Set position of the cube object using its TransformComponent myCube->getComponent<TransformComponent>()->position = glm::vec3(0, 0, -2);

         // Connect a MeshRendererComponent to created object, which will render on every update auto* meshRendererComponent = myCube->addComponent<MeshRendererComponent>();

-        // Create a cube mesh
-        meshRendererComponent->mesh = Mesh::createCube();

-        // Set position of the cube object using its TransformComponent myCube->getComponent<TransformComponent>()->position = glm::vec3(0, 0, -2);

         // Create a shader program in the MeshRenderer object meshRendererComponent->shader.create("resources/shaders/universal.vert", "resources/shaders/universal.frag");

+        // Set the blue color of the created object meshRendererComponent->material.colorMap = { 0.f, 0.f, 1.f, 1.f };

         // Start all game objects added to scene scene.startAllGameObjects();